 It is essential for us, as a company, to support and raise awareness for charities that are aiding great causes.
 We believe giving back and supporting others is something everyone should take part in, and so, as part of our pledge to support this, we donate a percentage of our revenues every month to great causes.
 We have recently supported The Toy House in Urmston, Bone Cancer Research Trust, and Francis House Didsbury to name a few.
-We also give every member of our team one paid day off per year to volunteer for a charity of their choice.

 We were recently put forward and chosen for the FedEx x Europa League Community Award.
 The prize was delivered by none other than former England striker and football legend Michael Owen.

 Michael was kind enough to visit our setting at Urmston Primary School and catch up with our co-founder Ryan about the work we do at the school and in the community.